Is It Time To Buy Stock? Alliant Energy Corporation (LNT)

 Alliant Energy Corporation (LNT) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock showed 1.78% volatility in recent week and indicated 1.23% volatility in last month.
-The Company’s beta coefficient sits at 0.27.
-Beta factor measures the amount of market risk associated with market trade.
-Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.77 measure stock volatility.
-The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Alliant Energy Corporation (LNT) received negative focus in Tuesday trading session.
-The stock has performed -1.40% and it registered share value at $58.01 in recent trade transaction.
-At present, the stock price sited at -3.77% from the 52 week high and situated at 28.65% from 52 week low.
-1868036 shares traded on hands while it’s an average volume stands with 1.47M shares.
-It has dividend yield of 2.62% and Payout Ratio is 63.80%.
+Alliant Energy Corporation (LNT) stock price sited at -9.14% from the 52 week high and situated at 19.90% from 52 week low.
+2248415 shares traded on hands while it’s an average volume stands with 1.56M shares.
+On Tuesday trading session, the stock received negative focus on shares from Traders.
+The stock has performed -1.07% and it registered share value at $54.77 in recent trade transaction.
+It has dividend yield of 2.78% and Payout Ratio is 60.80%.

-PROFITABILITY RATIOS: The company’s net profit margin is 14.00%.
-It measures how much out of every dollar of sales a company actually keeps in earnings.
-Gross Margin is observed at 93.60% and Operating Margin is seen at 19.30%.
-Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 3.20%.
-Return on Equity (ROE) is 10.80% and Return on Investment (ROI) is 6.10%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: